13 Tips for Choosing the Best Job References

 1. Ask Your Manager or a Past Boss, but Be Careful

-In an ideal world, a direct manager or supervisor would act as your reference and would be willing to discuss specific examples as to how you excelled in your role and added to value to the team, department or company while in your position.
+In an ideal world, a direct manager or supervisor would act as your reference and would be willing to discuss specific examples as to how you excelled in your role and added to the value to the team, department or company while in your position.
 The absence of a supervisor in your group of references can incite questions about your performance on the job.

 Employers will understand if you leave off a current supervisor because you don’t want to jeopardize the job you have already.
 In that case, you might say a reference from a current supervisor can be provided if an offer is pending.
 It is then more important to include a past boss.